 Would I use an Oh K! peeling foot mask again?

 Yes, I think I probably would.
-The mask doesn’t deliver an instant result but it’s still a very easy way to get your feet flip-flop ready.
+The foot mask doesn’t deliver an instant result but it’s still a very easy way to get your feet flip-flop ready.
 BUT you need to use it at least 2-3 weeks before you go on holiday, because your feet look terrible while the skin peeling is in progress.
 Another tip is to wear socks to bed, otherwise your bed will be full of dead skin too (yuck).
-If you fancy trying one of these Oh K! peeling foot masks too, you can buy them from Amazon, Feel Unique, and even Oliver Bonas.